commercialhaskell/stackage/README.md

 6. Verify that the build plan can be compiled
 7. Perform the build

+__NOTE__: Packages in Nightly that are holding newer versions of other packages back for an extended period of time will eventually get disabled, depending on the impact but at latest usually right after the branching of the next major LTS version.

 ### LTS

 1. Load up most recent build plan